 What do you do if you like to have a clean and organized home, but your husband just refuses to cooperate?
 While you can’t change someone else, there are a few ways to deal with a messy husband that might keep you from losing your mind.
-Give these tips a try!
+It’s difficult to figure out how to declutter when your spouse doesn’t want to.
+Give these tried and true tips a try to see a difference in your house and in your marriage!

 I’ll preface this by saying I feel very qualified to talk about this because I was actually on the opposite side of this argument.